ojizero/blog/content/posts/getting-started-with-nix.md

 /bin/sh: python: not found
 ```

 Oh, not exactly what we expect, for some reason Python isn't "installed", but how come so.
-Well this is the magic of symlinks coupled with the Nix store and Nix profiles!
+Well this is the magic of symlinks coupled with the Nix store and Nix profiles (remember the diagram earlier)!
 Although Python was installed to satisfy AWS CLI, it was not globally added anywhere, so the system isn't aware that Python exists, thus if I have a conflciting version of Python I would have no issues what so ever.

-And if say I wanna write anything in Python and later remove the AWS CLI I won't be surprised that Python doesn't exist after removing the AWS CLI, because Python isn't "installed" I have to explicitly install it to be able to use it thus preventing it from being deleted should I remove the AWS CLI!
+And if say I wanna write anything in Python and later remove the AWS CLI I won't be surprised that Python doesn't exist after removing the AWS CLI, because Python wasn't "installed" I have to explicitly install it to be able to use it thus preventing it from being deleted should I remove the AWS CLI at any point!

 Python is still installed somewhere in the system, specifically in the Nix store, from the log you can tell it was installed to `/nix/store/ihy2vly61ndky6qlv1q4dfdiv28vszkh-python3-3.7.7`, so let's check that folder out!